-It has been debated, but many agree that during this “window of opportunity” children are more likely to pick up the native accent.
+It has been debated, but many agree that during this “critical period of language deevelopment” children are more likely to pick up the native accent.
 Younger children are able to distinguish better between sounds and therefore they are able to imitate and pronounce them more easily.

-There is still hope, don’t stress, it isn’t too late.
-Your child can still learn a second language.
+If you have missed the “critical period for language development”, there is still hope.
+It isn’t too late, your child can still learn a second language.
 While it may be easier for younger children, it doesn’t mean it is impossible, it is all about the exposure to the language.

 If we take the children immigrants as an example who arrive in a new country, often only speaking their native languages.
 Most of these children are able to start school with little or no knowledge of the community language and within a short period of time they are able to catch up with their peers.